joaocortes/01_int_MOBB_probing/README.md

 # Enhancing Branch-and-Bound for Multi-Objective 0-1 Programming

 This contains the C++ code for the branch-and-bound algorithm implemented in the paper N. Forget, S.N.
 Parragh, "Enhancing Branch-and-bound for Multi-Objective 0-1 Programming", INFORMS Journal on Computing, 2023.
 Below are detailed the different parameters and the configurations used for each section of the experiments.
-All files where compiled using Visual Studio 2022 on Windows.
+The experiments were carried out on a local cluster using Debian GNU / Linux 10.3, but all files where primarily compiled using Visual Studio 2022 on Windows 10.
 The main function is contained in project2.cpp.

 ## Parameters